At a glance: How people-based attribution (PBA) differs from Google Analytics.

 - PBA is an independent, unbiased attribution authority that focuses on attribution measurement.
 PBA attributes conversions and revenue to media sources and campaigns that bring users to your website.

 - Google Analytics focuses more on web analytics.
 It gathers, analyzes and aggregates data related to user behavior.
 With Google Analytics you can analyze, for example, user behavior, funnels, web events.

 The following are the benefits of PBA over Google Analytics:

-- PBA offers web-to-app measurement.
+- Web-to-app measurement.
 This metric tells you how many users move from your website to your app.
-It also tells you which media sources and campaigns bring users to your website that later on end up installing your app.
+It also tells you which media sources and campaigns bring users to your website who subsequently install your app.

-- PBA also offers raw data for conversions and events that you can pull into your own BI systems.
+- Raw data for conversions and events that you can pull into your own BI systems.
 This gives you the ability and power to run your analysis.